demetrixbio/FSharp.Data.Npgsql/README.md

 ## Configuration
 _Design-time type providers configuration is never passed to run-time._

 Command constructor/factory method expects run-time connection parameter.
-A notable exception is Fsx[#fsx] flag.
+A notable exception is (Fsx)[#scripting] flag.
+Library doesn't have any support to simplify run-time confirmation but there is machinery to share design-time configuration.

+Configuring instance of `NpgsqlConnection` type provider is simple but configuring numerous instances of `NpgsqlCommand` can be tedious. `Config` and `ConfigFile` properties allow to externalize and therefore share configuration.
+It also helps to avoid exposing sensitive information in connection string literals.

 ## Data modifications
 - Hand-written statements